sourcemeta/learnjsonschema.com/content/2020-12/validation/pattern.markdown

 [`DOTALL`](https://tc39.es/ecma262/multipage/text-processing.html#sec-get-regexp.prototype.dotAll)
 flag to be enabled, permitting the dot character class to match new lines.

-{{<best-practice>}} Regular expressions in JSON Schema are notably underspecified.
-To avoid interoperability issues, stick to [ECMA-262](https://www.ecma-international.org/publications-and-standards/standards/ecma-262/), and don't assume the use of any regular expression flag.{{</best-practice>}}
+To avoid interoperability issues, stick to [ECMA-262](https://www.ecma-international.org/publications-and-standards/standards/ecma-262/), and don't assume the use of any regular expression flag.  {{</learning-more>}}

 {{<common-pitfall>}} Regular expressions often make use of characters that need to be escaped when making use of them as part of JSON strings.
 For example, the